Do You Feel Unemployable?

 A Day in the Life of a Cleanup Business Owner

-• You head out in the evening or at dawn with a simple toolkit — a litter grabber, a broom, and a bag.
+You head out in the evening or at dawn with a few simple tools — a litter collection tool, broom, and trash bags.

-The rest of your day is yours — for family and scaling your business.
+The rest of your day is yours — for family, pleasure, and scaling your business.

 How Much Can You Earn?